OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/map/addmarker.md

     ![Create 2 new variables](<images/map-variables-ss.png>)

+1. From the Toolbox, drag the Marker block onto the Drag markers here screen area.

+    On the **Properties** tab, set the **Position** property to Latitude + "," + Longitude

 1. Create a handler for the event and assign the new marker coordinates to the variables.

     ![Add an Assign to the event handler](<images/map-handler-ss.png>)